Education

 Michele Costola, Researcher, Department of Economics, Ca' Foscari University of Venice

-The purpose of the European Statistical Programme (ESTP), coordinated by EUROSTAT, is to provide European statisticians with continuous training in new methods, techniques and best practices and integrate the application of European concepts and definitions.
+The purpose of the European Statistical Programme (ESTP), coordinated by EUROSTAT, was to provide European statisticians with continuous training in new methods, techniques and best practices and integrate the application of European concepts and definitions.

 Trainers